jzillmann/pdf-to-markdown/examples/Achieving-The-Paris-Climate-Agreement.md

 categories based on their current usual operation times and areas of use:

-• Limited dispatchable fossil and nuclear power plants: coal, lignite, and
+• **Limited dispatchable fossil and nuclear power plants**: coal, lignite, and

 ```
 nuclear power plants with limited ability to respond to changes in demand.
 These